 How to apply

-In 2019, the application period for the scholarships takes place from 1 May until 7 June.
-Use this form to apply.
+In 2020, the application period for the scholarships takes place from 1 May until 5 June 2020.
+Use this form to apply for a scholarship.

 If the student has received a scholarship for the previous academic year, the scholarship can be reduced from the tuition fee of the next academic year.